 This methodology can be applied to bosonic Gaussian channels.
 In particular, since these channels are teleportation-covariant, they can be simulated by applying the CV teleportation protocol~\cite{Vaidman.PRA.94,Braunstein.Kimble.PRL.98,Ralph.OL.99,Samtele2,telereview,Ralph.Lam.Polkinghorne.JOB.99} over their asymptotic Choi matrices, as discussed in Refs.~\cite{Pirandola.et.al.NC.17,Giedke.Cirac.PRA.02,Niset.Fiurasek.Cerf.PRL.09} .
 A bosonic Choi matrix is defined by propagating part of a two-mode squeezed vacuum (TMSV) state~\cite{Weedbrook.et.al.RVP.12} through the channel, and taking the limit of infinite energy.
 Therefore, the Choi matrix of a bosonic channel is more precisely a limit over a succession of states.
 This also means that a finite-energy simulation of a Gaussian channel, performed by teleporting over a TMSV state, turns out to be imperfect with an associated simulation error which must be carefully handled and propagated to the output of adaptive protocols~\cite{Pirandola.et.al.NC.17,Pirandola.et.al.QST.18}.

 An alternative way to simulate Gaussian channels is to implement the CV teleportation protocol over a suitably-defined class of finite-energy Gaussian states.
-This approach removes the limit of infinite energy in the resource state, even though it still utilizes CV Bell detection, which is defined as an asymptotic Gaussian measurement, whose limit realizes an ideal projection onto displaced Einstein-Podolsky-Rosen (EPR) states.
+This approach removes the limit of infinite energy in the resource state, even though it remains at the level of the CV Bell detection, which is defined as an asymptotic Gaussian measurement, whose limit realizes an ideal projection onto displaced Einstein-Podolsky-Rosen (EPR) states.
 As shown in Ref.~\cite{Scorpo.et.al.PRL.17,ScorpoERR,Scorpo.Adesso.SPIE.17}, it is possible to realize such a finite-resource simulation.
 However, by combining this type of channel simulation with the ingredients of Ref.~\cite{Pirandola.et.al.NC.17}, i.e., teleportation stretching and REE, one is not able to closely approximate the upper bounds to the secret key capacity of bosonic Gaussian channels.
 This was shown in Ref.~\cite{Laurenza.Braunstein.Pirandola.PRA.17} for the various phase-insensitive Gaussian channels.
-Finite-resource simulation for the specific case of the thermal-loss channel and assuming a finite number of channel uses has also been considered in Ref.~\cite{Kaur.Wilde.PRA.17}.
-More specifically, adopting teleportation stretching \cite{Pirandola.et.al.NC.17,Pirandola.et.al.QST.18} and simulating the channel by numerically produced appropriate resource states, the authors in Ref.~\cite{Kaur.Wilde.PRA.17} showed that REE can approximate the upper bound to the secret key capacity established by PLOB for the thermal-loss channel \cite{Pirandola.et.al.NC.17}.
+Finite-resource simulation for the case of the thermal-loss channel has also been considered in the numerical investigation of Ref.~\cite{Kaur.Wilde.PRA.17}, where teleportation stretching \cite{Pirandola.et.al.NC.17,Pirandola.et.al.QST.18} has been combined with numerically-produced resource states to approximate the PLOB thermal-loss\ upper bound~\cite{Pirandola.et.al.NC.17}.